cytechmobile/radicle-migration-tool/README.md

 * GITHUB_REPO: The source GitHub repo
 * GITHUB_OWNER: The owner of the source GitHub repo
 * GITHUB_TOKEN: Your GitHub personal access token (with `repo` scope or `read-only access` granted).
+* GITHUB_SESSION: The value of the user_session cookie.
+It is utilized for migrating assets and files from a private GitHub repository.
 * RADICLE_API_VERSION: The version of the Radicle HTTP API (default v1)
 * RADICLE_API_URL: The base url of Radicle HTTP API (default http://localhost:8080/api)
 * RADICLE_PROJECT: The target Radicle project